 White-beaked dolphin – does not have yellow or white stripes and is larger.

 Common dolphin - smaller and has an hourglass pattern.

 The main threats to Atlantic white-sided dolphins include entanglement in fishing gear, pollution and habitat degradation.

-Historically taken for food in Norway and Eastern Canada, now only in Faroe Islands where from 150-750 are killed each year in small whale drives (see Long-finned Pilot Whale).
+Historically these dolphins were hunted for food in Norway and Eastern Canada.
+They are still hunted in the Faroe Islands where an estimated 150-750 are killed each year in small whale drives.